The Private Equity Review: Germany

 The KAGB has introduced a reform of the entire German product landscape, with restrictions on asset types for retail funds and specific product rules regarding open-ended and closed-ended special funds with professional and semi-professional investors.

-The product rules of the KAGB also provide for a ‘restriction of legal forms’, meaning that a closed-ended fund has to be structured either as a closed-ended limited partnership or as an investment stock corporation with fixed capital.
-The latter vehicle will most likely seldom be used due to tax inefficiencies.
+The product rules of the KAGB also provide for a 'restriction of legal forms', meaning that a closed-ended fund has to be structured either as a closed-ended limited partnership or as an investment stock corporation with fixed capital.
+The latter vehicle would most probably be seldom used because of tax inefficiencies.
 This restriction of legal forms represents a theoretical disadvantage given the variety of other EU vehicles; however, the private equity industry should be able to accept the limited partnership structure as it is the most common legal form used in Germany anyway.

 It is possible – exclusively for professional and semi-professional investors – to launch a German open-ended special fund that is generally allowed to invest in illiquid private equity assets using as a legal form either an open-ended limited partnership, an open-ended pool of separate assets or an open-ended investment stock corporation with variable capital.
 However, open-ended special funds for professional and semi-professional investors must be invested according to the principle of risk diversification and must provide for an (overall) asset portfolio with a liquidity profile that is in line with its redemption clauses.